2 firefighters, 1 victim injured after incident on I-240

 MEMPHIS, Tenn.
 (WMC) - Memphis police responded to a pedestrian-involved car incident early Sunday morning.

-Memphis Fire Department confirmed there were two firefighters transported in non-critical conditions.
+Memphis Fire Department said two firefighters were injured and transported in non-critical conditions.

 The incident happened at 3:08 a.m. at Interstate-240 and Kerr Avenue.